Adorned for variegated leaves, Philodendron Jose Buono stays upbeat with minimal care despite being one of the rare Philodendrons.

 Philodendron Jose Buono is an epiphytic climber with elongated broad green leaves like any other Philodendron plant.

-Keep your Philodendron Jose Buono at high humidity by investing in a humidifier or placing them near other tropical plants.
+Keep your Philodendron Jose Buono at high humidity using a humidifier or placing them near other tropical plants.

 But remember to strategically place them away from your kids and pets to avoid the unfriendly nature of Jose Buono.